babunairofficial/javaScript/doItYourself/README.md

     Explored how to convert numbers to strings using .toString().
 # 30. Controlling the Length of Decimals
     Learned how to control decimal places using toFixed() for fixed-point notation.
+# 31. Getting the Current Date and Time
+    Learned how to retrieve the current date and time using new Date().
+    Explored extracting specific components like year, month, day, hours, minutes, and seconds.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!